Microshak/MicroNotes/UW/Week9DataOps.md

 # Things that can increase Success
 * Organizational tools
 * Techno Tools
-* Knowing Regularitory Lanscape
+* Knowing Regulatory Landscape
 * Security
-* Growth of your skillset
+* Growth of your skill set

 ---
 # Start with a Story